koka-lang/koka/doc/spec/tour.kk.md

 effect val width : int
 ```

-This also allows us to refer to the `width` operation as if is a
+This also allows us to refer to the `width` operation as if it was a
 regular value (even though internally it invokes the operation).
 So, the check for the width in the pretty printer can be written as: